i3rror/LAPI-response/README.md

 - **Stream Response**: Support for streaming large datasets
 - **Configurable**: Extensive configuration options to customize behavior

+## Requirements

+- PHP 8.1 or higher (required for PHP enums)
+- Laravel 10.43.0 or higher

+## Dependencies

+This package has been optimized to use the minimal set of Laravel components:

+### Core Dependencies
+- illuminate/config
+- illuminate/contracts
+- illuminate/http
+- illuminate/pagination
+- illuminate/support
+- illuminate/validation
+- symfony/http-foundation
+- psr/log

+### Optional Dependencies
+The following packages are suggested for specific features:
+- illuminate/auth - Required for authentication exception handling
+- illuminate/container - Required for standalone usage outside of Laravel
+- illuminate/routing - Required for redirect functionality
+- symfony/http-kernel - Required for HTTP exception handling
+- symfony/console - Required for console commands

+When used within a Laravel application, these optional dependencies will be available through Laravel itself.

 ## Installation

 ### Step 1: Install via Composer